JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 A type of AI which learns through data in order to optimize and adapt itself.
 Nowadays it's mainly used in MMORPG games in order to teach NPCs certain player-related actions which are hard to define by the developers inside an AI system.

-In the future, this kind of AI might be used to create more personal experiences catered to each individual player, allowing the AI to recognize patterns within a players playstyle and then interacting with him in a suitable manner.
+In the future, this kind of AI might be used to create more personal experiences catered to each individual player, allowing the AI to recognize patterns within a players playstyle and then interacting with them in a suitable manner.

 Even though we have the technology to allow the AI to learn, this method will, most likely, still take a few years to become something we see in our RPG games, since developers have few tools to manage all the possible interactions created from learning, as well as few ways to regulate such way of learning.